 Tip 9: Hair: Keep it simple and professional.
 Definitely pack a brush or comb if you like driving with the windows down… For the ladies, consider a quick stop at your local blow out bar for that added touch of confidence.

 Tip 10: Practice!
 Try out your wardrobe combinations in front of a mirror.
 Solicit your trusted friends or significant other for their opinions.
 Or even feel free to email us over some quick cell phone snaps!
-The most important thing is that you feel confident in whatever you are wearing, because confidence is what makes all the difference in photos!
+Importantly, you should feel confident in whatever you are wearing.
+The best advice we can give when it comes to how to prepare for your headshots is this: Confidence is what makes all the difference in photos!

 If you’re looking to book your next headshot, let us know!
 We are happy to answer all your questions leading up to your headshot, and talk about the best background and environment to pair with your super pro look.